handpoint/handpoint.github.io/index.md

   buttontxt: Book a consultation
   buttonlink: /specs/geographies
 blurbs:
-  title: "Work with international experts to achieve your strategy"
+  title: "We are more than your favorite payments platform.
+We are your partners. <br> Lean on our experts to achieve your strategy"
   buttontext: Get started
   buttonlink: /contact
   list: